Xinglab/rPGA/README.md

 - N5 = novel 5'SS and reference 3'SS
 - N35 = both 5'SS and 3'SS are novel

-SNPid is a comma deliminated list of splice site SNPs.
+SNPid is a comma deliminated list of the splice site SNP ids, which match the SNP ids in the given VCF file..

 Usage: Allele Specific Bam Files
 --------------------------------